Education in India

 • No ‘betterment’ / back papers shall be allowed in practical papers (Compulsory Clinical Courses) in any Semester.

-• A candidate for being eligible for admission to the 10th Semester must have successfully kept the terms up to the 9th Semester, irrespective of the result of the 9th Semester examination.
+• A candidate to be eligible for admission to the 10th Semester must have successfully kept the terms up to the 9th Semester, irrespective of the result of the 9th Semester examination.

-Students placed under internship or in moot court exercise shall have formal dress of legal professional in pupilage as follows:
+Students placed under internship or in moot court exercise shall have a formal dress of legal professional in pupillage as follows:

-• For all: White/ Black trouser, white shirt, black tie, black coat, black shoe and black socks.
+• For all: White / Black trousers, white shirt, black tie, black coat, black shoes and black socks.

-• Optional for Girl students: Black printed sari, with white full sleeve blouse and covered black shoe or lawyer’s suit with black covered shoe.
+• Optional for Female students: Black printed sari, with white full sleeve blouse and covered black shoe or lawyer’s suit with a black covered shoe.

-• Formal Dress Code as above may be applicable during the normal class-hours also.
+• The formal Dress Code as above may be applicable during normal class hours.

 Standard of Passing the Semester Examination

-• In order to qualify in particular examination, a candidate shall have to obtain the minimum aggregate of 45% of marks and secure at least 40% of marks in each and every theory and clinical paper of end semester examination and a minimum of 45% marks in internal assessment of each paper.
+• To qualify for a particular examination, a candidate shall have to obtain the minimum aggregate of 45% of marks and secure at least 40% of marks in each and every theory and clinical paper of the end semester examination and a minimum of 45% marks in an internal assessment of each paper.

-• In Clinical papers the total marks is divided between the end semester examination and internal assessment in the ration of 80: 20.
-The internal evaluation of clinical papers shall consist of program like project/ assignment/ sessional exams/ moot court exercise/ seminar/ group dissertation and viva-voce examination which will be completed at least a week before filling up of semester examination form starts.
+• In Clinical papers, the total marks are divided between the end semester examination and internal assessment in the ratio of 80: 20.
+The internal evaluation of clinical papers shall consist of programs like project/ assignment/ sessional exams/ moot court exercises/ seminar/ group dissertation and viva-voce examination which will be completed at least a week before filling up of semester examination form starts.

 • Scaling of the internal marks is arranged by the Controller of examination, wherever deemed necessary.

 • To pass any of the semester examinations a candidate must have passed in all the subjects of that semester as per the provisions mentioned in the preceding rules.
-The results of the candidates appearing at the 10th Semester of the Five Year Law Course shall not be declared unless and until the candidate has been declared passed in all the papers up to 9th semester examination, Similarly, the results of the candidates appearing at the 6th semester of the Three year law course shall not be declared unless and until the candidate has been declared passed in all the papers up to 5th Semester examination.
+The results of the candidates appearing at the 10th Semester of the Five Year Law Course shall not be declared unless and until the candidate has been declared passed in all the papers up to the 9th-semester examination, Similarly, the results of the candidates appearing at the 6th semester of the Three-year law course shall not be declared unless and until the candidate has been declared passed in all the papers up to 5th Semester examination.

-• The honors course is especially meant for passionate and or hard working students.
-This is because an Honors course requires additional study as compared to normal course.
+• The honors course is especially meant for passionate and or hard-working students.
+This is because an Honours course requires additional study as compared to the normal course.
 It becomes very tough for those who are pursuing the course just because it has an honor tag.

-• Those who are eager to venture into 2 fields in single course of program, this course is perfect for them.
+• For those who are eager to venture into 2 fields in a single course program, this course is perfect for them.

-• Those who have their hearts divided in Science and Law whilst graduating this course offers them the chance to do so.
+• For those who have their hearts divided in Science and Law whilst graduating this course offers them the chance to do so.

 • It is a Double Degree Course and that means that one can acquire 2 Degrees in a single course program.

-• Students who have completed B.Sc.
-L.L.B.
-Honors Degree Course have lot of employment opportunities in research, science based fields, in addition to Judiciary & Legal Profession.
+• Students who have completed the B.Sc LLB Honors Degree Course have a lot of employment opportunities in research, and science-based fields, in addition to the Judiciary & Legal Profession.

-• They can also go for further Master degree and then for further research work after its completion.
+• They can also go for further Master’s degrees and then for further research work after its completion.

 • Biotechnology Firms